 Our remote restraint solution continues to gain worldwide awareness and recognition through media exposure, trade shows, product demonstrations and word of mouth as a result of positive responses from agencies and early adoption and deployment success.
-We believe we have a recognized global brand, technology and an initial product foundation with the BolaWrap 100.
+We believe the BolaWrap 100 is gaining traction as a recognized global brand, with innovative technology and an initial product foundation achieved through extensive marketing and public relations.

-We intend to expand our business in 2020 domestically and internationally through both direct and distributor sales.
-We have distribution agreements with 11 domestic distributors representing 45 states.
+We are expanding our business in 2020 domestically and internationally through both direct and distributor sales.
+We have distribution agreements with 11 domestic distributors representing 46 states.
 These nonexclusive and cancelable agreements provide certain territorial rights to distributors but allow us to sell direct to certain agencies.
-We have distribution agreements with 16 international distributors representing 26 countries.
+We have distribution agreements with 19 international distributors representing 29 countries.
 These agreements are generally exclusive, require minimum performance and allow us to sell direct to customers subject to certain compensation.
 We focus significant sales and business development efforts to support our international distributors.
 We are pursuing large business opportunities internationally and also pursuing business with large domestic police agencies.
 It is difficult to anticipate how long it will take to close these opportunities, or if they will ultimately come to fruition.

 To support our increased sales and distribution activities we have developed and offer robust training and class materials that certify law enforcement officers and trainers as BolaWrap Instructors in the use and limitations of the BolaWrap 100.
-At March 31, 2020, in addition to our internal training executives, we have trained 51 contract regional Master Instructors.
-As of Match 31, 2020, 195 agencies had received BolaWrap 100 training with over 720 training officers at those agencies certified as BolaWrap 100 instructors qualified to train the rest of their departments.
+At June 30, 2020, in addition to our internal training executives, we have trained 50 contract regional Master Instructors.
+As of June 30, 2020, 206 agencies had received BolaWrap 100 training with over 750 training officers at those agencies certified as BolaWrap 100 instructors qualified to train the rest of their departments.